-In FY 2018-19, BAWSCA contracted with MWM to initiate Phase II of the BAWSCA "Making Conservation a Way of Life" Strategic Plan.
-Phase II of the Strategic Plan, completed in FY 2018-19, had two primary objectives:
+In FY 2018-19, BAWSCA completed Phase II of the BAWSCA "Making Conservation a Way of Life" Strategic Plan.
+Phase II of the Strategic Plan that had the following objectives:

-- ♦ Complete a Residential Water Use Study in order to provide insight into the current breakdown of indoor and outdoor water use among residential customers within the BAWSCA service area. - ♦ Implement a CII Audit Program Pilot Project meant to evaluate the potential for the successful implementation of a Regional CII Audit Program.
+- ♦ Complete a Residential Water Use Study in order to provide insight into the current breakdown of indoor and outdoor water use among residential customers within the BAWSCA service area.

 The Residential Indoor/Outdoor Water Use Study results were utilized in the development of BAWSCA agency demand projections as part of the Demand Study, which was completed in June of 2020.
-The recommended next steps include: (I) setting up a Work Group of interested BAWSCA member agencies to discuss the development of a list of parameters to collect data; and (2) continue to host AMI symposiums to discuss meter selection, implementation, data collection, and data analysis.
+The following steps included: (I) setting up a Work Group of interested BAWSCA member agencies to discuss the development of a list of parameters to collect data; and (2) the continuation of AMI symposiums to discuss meter selection, implementation, data collection, and data analysis.
 BAWSCA has since initiated work with the SFPUC on meter testing.

-The CII Pilot Study was completed in FY 2019-20 by BAWSCA's consultant on the project, MWM.
+The CII Pilot Study was completed in FY 2019-20.
 BAWSCA's CII Pilot Tool accomplishments include a target industry being selected, the creation of an online survey tool on the BAWSCA website, the launch of the formal survey, and the analysis of survey results.
-Due to the COVID-19 pandemic, BAWSCA was unable to launch the Regional CII Audit Program in FY 2019-20.
-BAWSCA is currently evaluating strategies to continue this project into future fiscal years.